project-arcana/phantasm-hardware-interface/README.md

 PHI exposes a simplified version of resource states, especially when compared to Vulkan.
 Additionally, resource transitions only ever specify the after-state, the before-state is internally tracked (including thread- and record-order safety).

-When transitioning towards `shader_resource` or `unordered_access`, the shader stage(s) which will use the resource next must also be specified.
+When transitioning towards shader input states (SRV: `shader_resource`, UAV: `unordered_access`, CBV: `constant_buffer`), the shader stage(s) which will use the resource next must also be specified.

 ## Main Loop

-In the steady state, there is very little interaction with the backend apart from `command_list` recording and submission.
+In the steady state, there is little interaction with the backend itself apart from `command_list` recording and submission.
+Most of the application will write command structs into buffers instead.
 A prototypical PHI main loop looks like this:

 ```C++
 while (window_open)